tarwn/lessthandot-hugo/blogs/content/posts/2010-08-28-interesting-t-sql-problems.md

 ---
 With this blog post I am hoping to start a new series of blogs devoted to the interesting T-SQL problems I encounter in forums during the week.

-The idea of this blog series came to me on Wednesday night when I thought I solved a complex problem…
+The idea of this blog series came to me on Wednesday night when I thought I solved a complex problem...

 # First Problem – Divide data into 15 min. time intervals